skypilot-org/skypilot/llm/falcon/README.md

 We can start the finetuning of Falcon model on Open Assistant's [Guanaco](https://huggingface.co/datasets/timdettmers/openassistant-guanaco) data **with a single command**.
 It will automatically find the available cheapest VM on any cloud.

-**To finetune using different data**, simply replace the path in `timdettmers/openassistant-guanaco`
+**To finetune using different data**, simply replace the path in `timdettmers/openassistant-guanaco` with any other huggingface dataset.

 Steps for training on your cloud(s):